cyrus-and/zizzania/README.md

 zizzania - Automatic DeAuth attack
 ==================================

+zizzania deauthenticates the clients of one or more access points until their WPA handshakes are not taken, in doing so it tries to minimize multiple deauthentications.
+It can also work passively.

-zizzania reads packets from a pcap file or from a wireless device (RFMON mode) and recognizes the WPA 4-way handshakes of the clients.
-Captured traffic can be saved to a pcap file that will contain, for each client, the handshake followed by its data (IEEE 802.11 unicast data frames only): ready for subsequent decryption.
-When capturing from a device, zizzania keeps on deauthenticating the clients it finds until their handshakes are not gathered.
+The captured traffic can be saved to a pcap file that contains every handshake found followed by the actual payload traffic (IEEE 802.11 unicast data frames only).
+The WPA decryption phase is left to tools like Wireshark.

+It can even strip unnecessary packets from an existing pcap file captured by a wireless interface in RFMON mode.

 Dependencies
 ------------